What is copyright?

 Works can be used if...

-they are in public domain or licenced under certain Creative Commons, Open Data or similar licences; if in doubt, assume copyright protection applies.
+they are in the public domain or licenced under certain Creative Commons, Open Data or similar licences; if in doubt, assume copyright protection applies.

-according to copyright exceptions for research or teaching, or other exceptions are applicable.
+copyright exceptions for research or teaching, or other exceptions are applicable.

 according to certain licences, e.g. CLA HE, if applicable.

-a rights holder’s permission is granted.
+a rights holder’s permission is granted (normally, in writing).